Baby Carrier Weight Limits

 Front inward facing, heart to heart

-Wraps, Slings, Soft-Structured Carriers
+Stretchy Wraps, Rings Slings, Wrap-Carrier Hybrids, Soft-Structured Carriers

 Baby Stage (6-12 months)